Intercept Pharmaceuticals Reports Second Quarter 2019 Financial Results and Provides Business Update

 In the quarters ended

-During the second quarter of 2018, we reported a net loss of
+In the second quarter of 2019, we reported a net loss of

-Based on our second quarter results and our current outlook for the remainder of 2018, we are confirming our previously announced 2018 Ocaliva net sales guidance range of between
+Based on our second quarter results and our current outlook for the remainder of 2019, we are reiterating our previously announced 2019 Ocaliva net sales guidance range of between

 Conference Call on

-Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, including primary biliary cholangitis (PBC), nonalcoholic steatohepatitis (NASH), primary sclerosing cholangitis (PSC) and biliary atresia.
+Intercept is a biopharmaceutical company focused on the development and commercialization of novel therapeutics to treat progressive non-viral liver diseases, including primary biliary cholangitis (PBC) and nonalcoholic steatohepatitis (NASH).
 Founded in 2002 in

 Non-GAAP Financial Measures